The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 What are the Limitations of the CAGE Questionnaire?

 The limitations of the CAGE questionnaire include its focus on long-term alcohol dependency rather than recent drinking behavior.
 It does not effectively assess binge drinking or occasional excessive alcohol consumption, which are necessary in identifying early-stage alcohol problems.
-CAGE relies on self-reporting, which leads to underreporting due to social desirability bias or denial.
-These factors mean that while CAGE is effective for detecting alcohol dependence, it requires supplementary screening tools for a more comprehensive assessment.

 How Does the CAGE Questionnaire Compare to Other Screening Tools?

-The CAGE questionnaire compares to other alcohol screening tools like AUDIT and MAST by being shorter and more focused on dependency rather than hazardous drinking patterns.
 While AUDIT assesses both the frequency and impact of drinking, CAGE specifically targets long-term alcohol misuse with just four questions.
-MAST, on the other hand, is longer and more detailed but provides a broader assessment of alcohol-related consequences.
-CAGE is best suited for quick screening in clinical settings, whereas AUDIT and MAST are more effective in evaluating alcohol-related risk levels comprehensively.
+The Michigan Alcohol Screening Test, on the other hand, is longer and more detailed but provides a broader assessment of alcohol-related consequences.

 Can the CAGE Questionnaire be Used as a Self-assessment Tool?